eagronin/yelp-prepare/README.md

 | user table | 1,326,101 |

-Next we check if there are any NULL values in the Users table:
+Next, we check if there are any NULL values in the Users table:

 ```sql
 select id from user where id is NULL;